y0mbo/todo.txt/README.md

 # todo.txt

 An implementation of Gina T's todo.txt format.
-This project currently does not have a name.
+This project is currently using the codename "Duet".

 I read somewhere that every developer eventually creates a todo app.
 I guess it's my turn.